Okay, so you’re reading this because you have an old, ugly fireplace in your house and you need some help figuring out how to paint a brick fireplace.

 I feel your pain!!
 When we moved into our old, 1973 house, it didn’t cross my mind that I would one day have to DO something about that ugly brick fireplace.
 I know that some people like exposed brick, and yes, in some instances, I think it can look pretty industrial and chic.

 Hubby actually LIKED the brick, but he’s a man, and men are crazy about red brick.
-I don’t get it….
-LOL
+I don’t understand that.
+LOL.
+But I at least wanted to honor is desire to keep it looking like brick.

-I was stoked with the results!
-I have to admit that I was shocked because the kit was just paint.
-It’s a painting kit where the colors are pre-selected, so it takes the guess-work out of knowing which colors to layer to get the right effect.
+The reason why it turned out so well is because the colors are pre-selected, so it takes the guess-work out of knowing which colors to layer to get the right effect.
+All it is is a faux finish.
 You can figure out what colors you need to do the same faux finish, and you’d probably spend no more than $50 to achieve the same look as a DIY project.
 But not everyone is so creatively adventure, so the choice is yours. :).

 If you watch my YouTube video below, I am basically using the kit, layering the paint on in a faux finish.